 Always try to use natural alternatives whenever possible because if something goes wrong with your toilet, it could lead to issues with disease and illness.
 The best option is to build an outhouse should the sewage facility no longer work in your city.
 When we were off-grid in Canada at the farm, we had both an outhouse and a bathroom with a commode.
 Us kids hated the chore of emptying the commode, but everyone had to contribute.

 During the Great Toilet Paper Shortage of the pandemic, we already had plenty of toilet paper stored as well as a handheld bidet (we cloth diapered when the kids were young).
-We did invest in a new bidet, and we love it except we can’t seem to get it to not constantly break our toilet seats (we’ve gone through three in less than a year because of this thing!).
+We invested in a new bidet, and we love it except we can’t seem to get it to not constantly break our toilet seats (we’ve gone through three in less than a year because of this thing!).
 Our goal is to eventually get an all-in-one bidet rather than just a seat attachment.

 Unless you’re going to rely on an electric or gas cooker, you need to have a stove that you can use for cooking.
 You also need a way to cook food without using an oven because it can be a fire hazard if there’s a power outage.
 A wood-burning stove is a good choice because it’s easy to use and more energy-efficient.
 When we had our 14 acres in the Ozarks, our cabin had what they call a pot-bellied stove.
 It couldn’t fit big logs, but it could fit smaller ones.
 No matter which option you go with, you must have a battery-operated carbon monoxide detector if you’re doing any kind of cooking in your home.
 It saved our lives TWICE one winter.